slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"What we call reality is in fact nothing more than a culturally sanctioned and linguistically reinforced hallucination."  -- Terence McKenna*
 > *"Birds born is a cage think flying is an illness."  -- Alejandro Jodorowski*
-> *"When nothing is sure, everything is possible."  -- Margaret Drabble* -->
+> *"When nothing is sure, everything is possible."  -- Margaret Drabble*
+- we are wired to blame: we blame ourselves or teh others. we are obsessed with fault.
+-->

 > *"We don’t rise to the level of our expectations, we fall to the level of our training."